vince83110/varnish-libvmod-crypto/src/vmod_crypto.rst

 ..
 ..
 NB:  This file is machine generated, DO NOT EDIT!
 ..
 ..
-Edit vmod.vcc and run make instead
+Edit ./vmod_crypto.vcc and run make instead
 ..